top of page

 THE ROYAL BROTHERS: CABERNET SAUVIGNON & PINOT NOIR

 Of the thousands of grape varieties that can be made into red wine, only a pair of them— Cabernet Sauvignon and Pinot Noir— stand out as absolutely supreme, responsible for the vast majority of the very finest and most expensive wines in the world.
-If they both make fantastic wine, then how are they alike and how do they differ?
+If they both make fantastic wine, how do they differ?

 * * * * * * *